-If wishing to see why Greece is such a sought after tourist destination but your time is limited, the 2 days tour to Peloponnese (Corinth Canal, Epidaurus, Mycenae, Nafplion and Olympia) is probably a great choice.
-The tour takes you to some of the most known and most worth visiting sites in the country, combining a tour to history and the lovely countryside of Greece.
+Memorable 2 days tour to Epidaurus, Mycenae, and Olympia; If wishing to see why Greece is such a sought-after tourist destination but your time is limited, the 2 days tour to Peloponnese (Corinth Canal, Epidaurus, Mycenae, Nafplion, and Olympia) is probably a great choice.
+The tour takes you to some of the most known and most worth visiting sites in the country, combining a tour of the history and the lovely countryside of Greece.

 Itinerary of the two days tour to Argolis

 Athens -Corinth canal – Epidaurus – Mycenae – Nafplion – Ancient Olympia – Athens